 Often when substance use disorder is present in the family system, we find ourselves distanced from a sense of gratitude.
-We may long for the days before our loved ones struggled and resent the fact that words like boundaries and codependency became a normal part of our language.
+We may long for the days before our loved ones struggled, and resent the fact that words like ‘boundaries’ and ‘codependency’ became a normal part of our language.

-As a mother of someone who has struggled with addiction and has been in and out of recovery for years.
+I’m a mother of someone who has struggled with addiction and has been in and out of recovery for years.
 I would like to encourage you to begin thinking of all the gifts you have received as a result of the process of recovery.
-It can be hard to think of anything to be grateful for some days when things seem impossible to overcome, but even on the worst days there is always something to be thankful for.
+Some days it can be hard to think of anything to be grateful for.
+Things can seem impossible to overcome.
+But even on the worst days, there is always something to be thankful for.

 Has your circle of friends gotten bigger?
-I know by joining a support group mine has!
+I know by joining a support group, mine has!